What are tiered Physiotherapists?

 If you cannot keep your appointment, please call us as soon as possible.
 We realise that sometimes emergencies come up and your plans may change.
 When you call, we will help you reschedule your appointment.
 Giving us as much notice as possible helps us better serve you and our other patients.

 We require a 24 hour notice or at minimum before 9:00am of the day of your appointment.
-Should you not let us know within this time frame then you will be liable for a $25 cancellation.
+Should you not let us know within this time frame then you will be liable for a 50% cancellation fee.